sconde/sconde.github.com/_posts/2019-04-11-after-math.md

 subtitle: "return to UMD corsair"
 <!--image: /img/hello_world.jpeg-->
 tags: LES, CFD, Research
+file_documen_name: AMS_Poster_Spring2019.pdf
 ---

 I spent nearly 10 years at Umass Dartmouth - dual B.S. in computational math and Accounting; Ph.D. in EAS, Computational Science and Engineering.
 This week, I returned as an alumni give an hour talk about some of research and an overview of what I spend my time on as a postdoc at the lab.

-Moreover, I was one of four recent alumni panelists for this year's "After Math" symposium.
-[The poster for the event can be found here.](https://www.umassd.edu/media/umassdartmouth/mathematics/amsmedia/AMS_Poster_Spring2019.pdf)
+I was one of four recent alumni panelists for this year's "After Math" symposium.

 It was truly a great experience to talk to some of the brightest undergraduates in the department.
 The event made me even more determined to succeed.